SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 We used the results from RQ1.1 to determine the \emph{sample dataset} for RQ1.2.
 First, we selected all vulnerabilities for which \aspectTool returned a false positive or a false negative to compare \aspectTool's limitations with those of the other tools.
 Specifically, \aspectTool obtained a false positive only for CVE-2014-1829, which was then selected.

 We recall that a static aspect definition characterizes the way, in terms of information policy, in which the vulnerability can occur in the source code.
 We want our sample dataset to be diverse enough in terms of static aspect definitions.
 Therefore, for the sake of diversity, we selected all vulnerabilities for which a static aspect definition was used by only a few ($< 5$) vulnerabilities.
-The coverage of vulnerabilities by static aspect definitions is summarized in \Cref{tab:aspect}.
-All the 108 vulnerabilities were covered by one of the five static aspect definitions provided in the \aspectLg library.
+The coverage of vulnerabilities by static aspect definitions is as follows: 51 by \sourceTainting, 27 by \checkEndProc, 26 by \checkCalls, 3 by \involvedSymbols, and 1 by \contextualValue.
+All 108 vulnerabilities were covered by one of the five static aspect definitions provided in the \aspectLg library.
 Only three static aspect definitions were necessary to cover 104 (96.30\%) of the 108 vulnerabilities, suggesting that similar data flows occur across vulnerability types.
 CVE-2015-3010 is the only vulnerability that uses the \contextualValue static aspect definition, while CVE-2011-4030, CVE-2015-7315, and CVE-2016-9243 are the only vulnerabilities that use the \involvedSymbols static aspect definition; therefore, these four vulnerabilities were selected for the sample.